MicrosoftDocs/xamarin-docs/docs/essentials/media-picker.md

 Each method optionally takes in a `MediaPickerOptions` parameter that allows the `Title` to be set on some operating systems that is displayed to the users.

+> [!TIP]
+> All methods must be called on the UI thread because permission checks and requests are automatically handled by Xamarin.Essentials.

 ## General Usage

 ```csharp